Alvan Ikoku Federal College of Education: History

-The College was founded in 1963 as the Advanced Teachers Training College with technical assistance from UNESCO.
+The college was founded in 1963 as the Advanced Teachers Training College with technical assistance from UNESCO.
 It was charged with the responsibility of training teachers in line with the Ashby report on Higher Education in Nigeria.
-In 1973, via Edict No. 11 promulgated by the Administrator of East-Central State of Nigeria, Ukpabi Asika, the Teachers College became a College of Education and was named Alvan Ikoku in honour of Alvan Ikoku, a teacher and educationist, founder of the first African owned secondary school in Nigeria (Aggrey Memorial Grammar School) and President of the Nigerian Union of Teachers (NUT) for many years.
+In 1973, via Edict No. 11 promulgated by the Administrator of East-Central State of Nigeria, Ukpabi Asika, the Teachers College became a College of Education and was named in honour of Alvan Ikoku, a teacher and educationist, founder of the first African owned secondary school in Nigeria (Aggrey Memorial Grammar School) and President of the Nigerian Union of Teachers (NUT) for many years.

-The College started with 150 students and by 2012 the student population had grown to over 13,000, with over 600 academic staff.
+The college started with 150 students and by 2012 the student population had grown to over 13,000, with over 600 academic staff.
 The students include regular undergraduates, sandwich course students, evening and weekend students and post-graduates studying the Professional Diploma in Education.
-In 1976, a campus of the College catering to the Department of Agriculture was established in Umuahia, now the capital of Abia State.
-Next was the establishment of an Orlu campus in 1981, but the multi-campus system was ended in 1987 and the college reverted to a single campus institution.
+In 1976, a campus of the college catering to the Department of Agriculture was established in Umuahia, now the capital of Abia State.
+Next was the establishment of an Orlu campus in 1981, but the multi-campus system was ended in 1987, and the college reverted to a single campus institution.

 In 2007, the Federal Government took over the college and it metamorphosed into Alvan Ikoku Federal College of Education, Owerri.
-The Federal Government take-over brought improved financial aid and the College has become able to renovate old structures, build large classrooms, laboratories and hostels and expanded the staff strength.
-It also enabled the College to start new departments and Schools and establish new ventures.
-On May 20, 2015, the Federal Government of Nigeria under President Goodluck Jonathan upgraded the school to a full fledged university to be called Alvan Ikoku University of Education.
+The Federal Government take-over brought improved financial aid, and the college has become able to renovate old structures, build large classrooms, laboratories and hostels and expanded the staff strength.
+It also enabled the college to start new departments and Schools and establish new ventures.
+On May 20, 2015, the Federal Government of Nigeria under President Goodluck Jonathan upgraded the school to a university to be called Alvan Ikoku University of Education.
 However, a few months later, the Muhammadu Buhari administration put the upgrade "on hold."

-The College is styled primus inter pares, first among equals in Colleges of Education in Nigeria, because of its outstanding impact in the teacher education sector in Nigeria.
-It is envisioned as a modern Federal University of Education in a clean and healthy environment, that is a centre for excellence in ICT research, whose graduates are well adjusted and functional individuals.

-Schools
+In October 2023, the college was finally upgraded to a University of Education by the Bola Tinubu government.

+Faculties

-The College has seven Schools which include the:
+The college has six Faculties which include the: